darrenrector91/iTrack_solo_project/README.md

 # iTrack Solo Project

-ITrack is a web application that gives a user the ability to track fishing statistics including gear used, fish caught and location of catch.
+iTrack is a web application that gives a user the ability to track fishing statistics including gear used, fish caught and location of catch.

 ## Built With